My mummy I'm a miracle!

 MRS. little ball of fat!

-MR. the hell was that?
+MR. What the hell was

-MRS. Will someone give thing a bottle?
+MRS. Will someone this thing a bottle?

-MR. Or it for a later model?
+MR. Or swap it for a model?

-MRS. little stinky thing
+MRS. Hairy stinky thing

 MR. no sign of a winky-ding at all